josemotta/IoT.Starter.Pi.Thing/README.2.md

 ## Get docker-composer for RPI

-Just installing docker is not necessary to run docker-compose, as we can check below.
+Please note that installing docker is not enough to run docker-compose, as we can check below.

 	pi@zuni:~ $ docker version
 	Client: